folio-org/ui-inventory-es/README.md

 # ui-inventory-es

-Copyright (C) 2017-2019 The Open Library Foundation
+Copyright (C) 2017-2021 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+## DEPRECATED

+After the functionality of this proof of concept has been moved into <https://github.com/folio-org/ui-inventory>
+it is no longer needed and has been archived.

 ## Introduction

-This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module which is the cope of ui-invetoru for the ElasticSearch POC.
+This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module which is the cope of ui-inventory for the ElasticSearch POC.

 ## How the UI parses user input before submitting to API